SPRING BEES VS SUMMER BEES

 Summer Leafcutter Bees

 Megachile rotundata (Alfalfa Leafcutter Bee)

 Naturalized after 1940, alfalfa leafcutter bees saved the American alfalfa industry because they are 15 times better at pollination of alfalfa than honey bees.
-Alfalfa is a very important feed for livestock.
+Alfalfa is a very important high-protein feed for livestock.
 Leafcutter bees are also good pollinators of milkweed, the host plant of the monarch butterfly, whose population is threatened but not currently protected as an endangered species.

 Note: If you are a Canadian resident please order through Crown Bees Canada